27 Sep 2016

 He says, “Art and its inventiveness, and the inspiration and discussion it informs, has been close to Allpress for a long time, without this connection being fully recognised by our larger community.
 We are very excited to partner with New Zealand at Venice to take this awareness to a new level.”

-Lisa Reihana’s exhibition, Emissaries, will showcase New Zealand contemporary art in 2017 at the Venice Biennale, the premier international arts and culture event since 1895.
-The New Zealand pavilion will be housed in the Tesa dell'Isolotto, one of the oldest buildings in the Arsenale, among many permanent national pavilions.
+The exhibition, Lisa Reihana: Emissaries, will showcase New Zealand contemporary art in 2017 at the 57th International Art Exhibition - La Biennale di Venezia, the premier international arts and culture event since 1895.
+The New Zealand pavilion will be housed in the Tese dell'Isolotto, one of the oldest buildings in the Arsenale, among many permanent national pavilions.
 It will include Reihana’s panoramic video in Pursuit of Venus [infected], expanded and augmented with a series of new photographic works.

 Notes to editors:

-New Zealand’s arts development agency, Creative New Zealand, funds and manages New Zealand’s presence at the Venice Art Biennale for the almost seven month duration.
+New Zealand’s arts development agency, Creative New Zealand, funds and manages New Zealand’s presence at the International Art Exhibition – La Biennale di Venezia for the almost seven month duration.

 Museum of New Zealand Te Papa Tongarewa is a Key Partner and for the first time, Auckland Art Gallery Toi o Tāmaki is a Presenting Partner.

-The New Zealand at Venice patrons generously contribute around a third of the budget for New Zealand’s project at the Venice Art Biennale.
+The New Zealand at Venice patrons generously contribute around a third of the budget for New Zealand’s presentation at the biennale.

-The Venice Art Biennale is widely recognised as the pre-eminent international art exhibition in the world.
-In 2015 almost 90 countries had a presence – and the Biennale attracted more than 8,000 accredited journalists and 500,000 visitors.
+The La Biennale di Venezia is widely recognised as the pre-eminent international art exhibition in the world.
+In 2015 almost 90 countries had a presence and more than 8,000 accredited journalists and 500,000 visitors attended.